The Human-or-Machine Matter: Turing-Inspired Reflections on an Everyday Issue: Some Inherent Differences Between Humans and Machines

 \begin{itemize}

-\item Free will: "Machines are completely pre-programmed, whereas humans have free will."
+\item Free will: ``Machines are completely pre-programmed, whereas humans have free will.''

-\item Emotions: "Humans have emotions and feel compassion, whereas machines do not."
+\item Emotions: ``Humans have emotions and feel compassion, whereas machines do not.''

-\item Context awareness: "Humans are sensitive to context and to innumerable explicit and tacit inputs, to which a typical machine is blind."
+\item Context awareness: ``Humans are sensitive to context and to innumerable explicit and tacit inputs, to which a typical machine is blind.''

-\item Common sense and worldly familiarity: "A human has more common sense and knowledge regarding relations between entities and cause-and-effect patterns in the world than any single average machine."
+\item Common sense and worldly familiarity: ``A human has more common sense and knowledge regarding relations between entities and cause-and-effect patterns in the world than any single average machine.''

-\item Narrow specialties: "A human's expertise in a given domain is expected to be more focused and limited than a machine's."
+\item Narrow specialties: ``A human's expertise in a given domain is expected to be more focused and limited than a machine's.''
 For example, a human agent handling technical issues with the website of a health provider is not expected to also discuss actual medical issues.
 In general, machines do not have this limitation.

 \item Learning: Turing claimed that humans retain both long and short term memory and learn from them, and machines often do not.
 However, these days the opposite might be the case.
 Machines can be equipped with vast memories, can access voluminous repositories of data, to which they can then apply powerful machine learning algorithms,where humans capabilities would be more limited.

-Still, one may say that "humans can often be taught new tasks more simply than machines, sometimes by simple conversation".
-For example, if a person needs an agent (human or machine) to carry out a task that the agent does not know how to do (human agent) or is not programmed for (machine agent), the person is more likely to succeed in teaching a willing human agent to carry out the task than in teaching a typical computerized agent.
+Still, one may say that ``humans can often be taught new tasks more simply than machines, sometimes by simple conversation''.
+For example, if a person needs an agent (human or machine) to carry out a task that the agent does not know how to do (in the case of a human agent) or is not programmed for (in the case of a machine agent), the person is more likely to succeed in teaching a willing human agent to carry out the task than in teaching a typical computerized agent.

-\item Collaboration: "Machines are becoming better positioned to take advantage of multi-agent collaboration."
-For example, car-to-car communication for better coordination on a highway is probably easier to implement technologically than driver-to-driver communication.
+\item Collaboration: ``Machines are becoming better positioned to take advantage of multi-agent collaboration.''
+For example, car-to-car communication for better coordination on a highway is probably easier to implement technologically than establishing driver-to-driver communication.
 Thus the H-or-M question regarding a group of cars, wondering if they are all autonomous or are driven by multiple humans, may be partly answered by observing their coordination practices.
-The use of the idiom 'like a well-oiled machine' to describe the operation of a human organization, hints at our intuition in this regard.
+The use of the idiom 'like a well-oiled machine' to describe the operation of an efficient human organization, hints at our intuition in this regard.